Top Online Industrial Organizational Psychology Graduate Colleges

 - Online Ph.D in General Psychology: Industrial and Organizational Psychology (Quantitative Research)

-Qualitative research means gaining an understanding of the situation and creating solutions by gathering data concerning people’s motivations, beliefs, and behaviors.
-Quantitative research means understanding the task at hand by researching, collecting, and interpreting numerical data.
-Students learn from and interpret previous examples of these methods.
+Online students enrolled in the Qualitative research PhD program gaining an understanding and creating solutions by gathering data concerning people’s motivations, beliefs, and behaviors.
+This PhD undertakes understanding the quality of the workplace and its effects on employee satisfaction, what motivates employees, and other qualitative aspects of the working relationships.
+Students learn from and interpret previous examples of this method.

 Alfred Adler, the school’s namesake, was one of the first community psychologists who pioneered the idea that positive social changes would improve community health and individual well-being.
 Adler University was founded in 1952 and is the oldest independent psychology school in North America.